folio-org/docs/content/en/docs/Export Manager/_index.md

 * **Circulation log.** This export contains search results from the Circulation log.
 Output format is .csv.
 * **eHoldings.** This export contains package and title details from eHoldings.
 Output format is .csv.
 * **Bulk edit** This export contains downloaded information from Bulk edit.
 Output format is .csv.
+* **EDIFACT orders export** This export contains records exported from the Orders app in EDIFACT format.
+Output format is .edi.

 ### System